 During the festival, the shops and restaurants inside Roppongi Hills are also opened, so why not enjoy a delicious gourmet snack in between the dances?
 There are even special food items to be savored that are available only during Obon.

 - Address 6‐10‐1,Roppongi, Minato-ku, Tokyo, 106-6155

 Masters of local and creative udon specialties gather to have their noodle creations judged by visitor votes.
 This year, 16 different shops and restaurants are competing for the crown.
-The rules of voting are simple - When you eat at one of the participatings booths, you'll receive a voting ticket where you can judge your udon experience: very satisfied, satisfied, neutral, not that great, or terrible.
+The rules of voting are simple - When you eat at one of the participating booths, you'll receive a voting ticket where you can judge your udon experience: very satisfied, satisfied, neutral, not that great, or terrible.
 First to third place are determined via these voting tickets.
-In 2015, "Himokawa Udon" from Gunma Prefecture emerged as the winner.
+In 2016, "Kurashiki Udon Bukkake" from Okayama Prefecture emerged as the winner.
 So who will claim the crown this year?

 Yoyogi Park Event Space代々木公園 イベント広場

 - Address 2, Jinnan, Shibuya-ku, Tokyo, 150-0041

 The yosakoi festival was born in Kochi Prefecture in the year of 1954 in the context of projects to revitalize and develop the local economy.
 Yosakoi makes use of little instruments called naruko that bring sound to the energetic dance of people in colorful outfits.
 This custom took Japan by storm and today, yosakoi festivals can be enjoyed throughout the entire country.
 The Harajuku Omotesando Genki Matsuri: Super Yosakoi was first held in 2001 as a shrine festival dedicated to Meiji Shrine.
 In 2016, 102 teams took part and drew a crowd of about 830,000 spectators.